idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/nonlin_parameter_study.md

 # Parameter Study on a Highly Nonlinear Problem

-This example assumes that the reader has already visited the example in [examples/parameter_study.md] and is familiar with the fundamental blocks used in master input files.
+This example assumes that the reader has already visited the example in [examples/parameter_study.md] and is familiar with the fundamental blocks used in parent input files.
 In this example, the effect of varying the distribution of the uncertain parameters on the distribution of the Quantities of Interest (QoIs) is showcased as well.